 Early in FY 2023, DHS awarded contract task orders to obtain modern financial software for the Federal Emergency Management Agency (FEMA), U.S. Immigration and Customs Enforcement (ICE), and certain other DHS organizations that use ICE's legacy system.
+In September 2023, DHS awarded the system integrator task order for the FEMA modernization program.
+Early in FY 2024, the program onboarded system integrator contractors and stood up a demonstration system.
+The demonstration system is currently supporting the initial phase of implementation (called "Discovery").
+This phase includes workshops with FEMA functional experts to assess the degree to which standard application functionality supports FEMA business processes and the types of configurations needed to fully implement requirements.

-In September 2023, DHS awarded task orders for system integration and implementation services.
-The initial phase of implementation (called "discovery") is scheduled to begin in FY 2024 and will confirm the modernization sequence and schedule for FEMA, ICE, and other DHS Components.
-Future completion of these efforts will help the Department earn an unmodified audit opinion on its internal control over financial reporting, while achieving a long-standing goal for the Department to comply with a statutory requirement that is unique to DHS among federal departments.
+FEMA's Discovery workshops began in January 2024 and are expected to complete later in FY 2024.
+Following completion of Discovery, DHS and the system integrator will confirm FEMA's implementation schedule and milestones through go-live.
+We expect to provide those dates in our September 2024 Integrated Strategy.
+As FEMA represents close to 40 percent of the Department's gross costs, future completion of these efforts will help the Department earn an unmodified audit opinion on its internal control over financial reporting, while achieving a long-standing goal for the Department to comply with a statutory requirement that is unique to DHS among federal agencies.

-1 The Integrated Strategy, published every six months since 2011, outlines the Department's framework for addressing the Strengthening Department of Homeland Security Management Functions issue area on the GAO High-Risk List.
+1 Integrated Strategy, published every six months since 2011, outlines the Department's framework for addressing the management functions on the GAO High-Risk List.